kojoidrissa/python_testing/testing_python_intro/outline.rst

 -  My spreadsheet code (lots of modules & interaction)
 -  Create "fake" code

     +  multiple fake modules, to simulate a level of complexity
+    +  Maybe I base that fake code ON the spreadsheet code?
+I need to document those relationships anyway

 References
 ***********